wp-plugins/emma-emarketing-plugin/README.txt

 3. This is the Form Customization tab of the plugin settings, here you can style your form, choose colors, border types, and so on.
 4. This is the Help tab of the plugin settings, it contains instructions on how to get up and running with your new Emma for WordPress Plugin.

-== FAQ ==
+== Frequently Asked Questions ==

 1. How do I put the form on my website?

-   - Once you have activated the plugin, setup your Emma account to work with their new API, and configured your Emma for Wordpress Settings, you have two options for adding the form to your site.
+   Once you have activated the plugin, setup your Emma account to work with their new API, and configured your Emma for Wordpress Settings, you have two options for adding the form to your site.

-   -**Widget**
+   **Widget**
    If you would like to add the form to a widget area, navigate to Appearance->Widgets.
 This plugin comes with a widget called 'Emma for Wordpress Subscription Form'.
 The Widgets are listed in alphabetical order.

-   -**Shortcode**
+   **Shortcode**
    If you would like to add the form to another area on your site, you can use the Emma shortcode.
 Simply type [emma_form] in the HTML view in the post editor.
 For more information on shortcodes, check the almighty codex: [Shortcodes](http://codex.wordpress.org/Shortcode" WordPress Codex - Shortcodes").

 2. How do I add members to a specific group?

-   - Once you've configured the plugin, and entered your account ID, Private and Public API keys, navigate from the Dashboard to Settings -> Emma for Wordpress.
+   Once you've configured the plugin, and entered your account ID, Private and Public API keys, navigate from the Dashboard to Settings -> Emma for Wordpress.
 Under the “Account information” tab there is a dropdown menu under “Add New Members to Group.”
 From here, you can select the group to which new members should be added.

 == Upgrade Notice ==